 The Fed has now made it clear they are not purchasing mortgage-backed securities.
 Instead, they’ll allow some “running off.”
 Purchases have slowed, refinances have slowed, and the market is easing back to normalcy.

 Given the current inflation rate and the Fed’s interest rate policy, mortgage interest rates are likely to go down in 2023.
 Ready for the big prediction?
-By mid-2023, our experts believe that mortgage rates will be back down to below 5%.
+By late-2023, our experts believe that mortgage rates will be back down to below 5%.
 This means now could be a great time to start your home-buying journey!
 This is especially true for those in Texas, where mortgage rates could move down closer to 4%.

 What Sort of Mortgage Should I Get?